 - Purchase and supplier management tools to help with the speed in ordering

-- Proper inventory reporting including data such as margins, unit sales, average days to sell for each SKU, and inventory turnover rate
+- Proper inventory reporting metrics including data such as margins, unit sales, average days to sell for each SKU, and inventory turnover rate

 Order management software and solutions ensure the ideal process and typically maximize profitability.
 Generally, it should have features such as: